Nani (footballer): Venezia

 On 14 January 2022, he signed a contract with Italian Serie A club Venezia until the end of the 2022–23 season.
 The contract was terminated by mutual consent on 8 July 2022.

 Melbourne Victory

 On 12 July 2022, Nani signed a two-year contract with A-League Men club Melbourne Victory.

 Three days later, he made his unofficial debut for his new team, coming on as a late substitute in a 4–1 loss to former side Manchester United.
 On 6 January 2023, during an A-League Men game against Brisbane Roar, he ruptured his anterior cruciate ligament in an accidental clash with opponent Connor Chapman, and was ruled out for the rest of the season.

+On 31 May 2023, the club confirmed Nani's departure.

+Adana Demirspor

+On 13 July 2023, Süper Lig club Adana Demirspor announced the signing of Nani on a one-year contract, with an option for a further year.
+He was in the squad for 28 league matches and 5 European Cup qualifiers and scored 4 goals in Adana Demirspor.
+On 13 May 2024, it was announced that he had left the club.

+Estrela Amadora and retirement

+On 8 December 2024, after playing for Estrela Amadora, Nani announced his retirement from professional football.

 International career

 Portugal under–21

 Nani was the youngest member of the Portugal U21 squad at the 2006 UEFA Under-21 Championship, making his debut on 23 May 2006 in a 1–0 defeat to France.
 He appeared in all three matches, scoring no goals, before Portugal bowed out in group stages.
 During the 2007 European Under-21 Football Championship, he made four appearances, scoring one goal in a 4–0 victory against Israel U21 in a group stage match on 16 June 2007, and had to be taken off during the match after a right ankle injury.